 ‘Measuring peak applied abduction force along a range of positions on a surrogate biomechanical skier.
 The resultant torsional-torque about the long-axis of the surrogate-tibia and the resultant abduction-moment in the center of the surrogate-knee are measured.

-Ski-bindings are force-imparting and force-sensing mechanisms that — when combined together with the length of the boot sole — react to (a) torsional-torque about the long-axis of the tibia through the use of a non-pre-releasing toe-piece; (b) forward bending-moments about the long-axis of the tibia through the use of a non-pre-releasing heel-unit (see footnote-1 for the engineering-definition of 'moment'); (c) strain across the ACL and the MCL through the use of an open-art, non-pre-releasing lateral heel release mechanism that is uniquely built into the heel-unit of Howell SkiBindings (see Part 2, below).
+Ski-bindings are force-imparting and force-sensing mechanisms that — when combined together with the length of the boot sole and the positions of the torsional-fulcrums and bending-fulcrums that are unique to each binding-design — react to (a) torsional-torque about the long-axis of the tibia through the use of a non-pre-releasing toe-piece, (b) forward bending-moments about the long-axis of the tibia through the use of a non-pre-releasing heel-unit (see footnote-1 for the engineering-definition of 'bending-moment'), and (c) strain across the ACL, MCL and into the meniscus through the use of a special, open-art, additional, non-pre-releasing, lateral-heel release mechanism that functions within the heel-unit of Howell SkiBindings.
+Regarding (c) ‘ACL’, see Part 2 below.

-For important information about the retention-function of ski-bindings, see the other sub-tab —'Retention' (retention is the 1st functional priority of a ski-binding).
+For important information about the retention-function of ski-bindings, see the sub-tab under Tech Info—'Retention'.
+Retention is the 1st functional requirement of a ski-binding.

 Part 1 — Tibia-Friendly Release

 Ski-bindings limit their holding-force — in conjunction with the position of the fulcrum-points that are stationed between the boot and the ski — by converting potential injury-producing loads (see footnote 2) that are applied to the tibia into a release-response.